2007 Tour of California

-The Amgen Tour of California 2007 was the second edition of an eight-day, 650-mile (1,045 km) stage race that passed through the California redwoods, wine country and the Pacific Coast.
+The 2007 Tour of California was the second edition of the Tour of California, an eight-day, 650-mile (1,045 km) stage race that passed through the California redwoods, wine country and the Pacific Coast.
 The road bicycle racing event was held on February 18, 2007.
 The 2007 Tour of California was part of the 2006–2007 UCI America Tour and the inaugural 2007 USA Cycling Professional Tour.

 On November 28, 2006, the UCI upgraded the multi-day event from 2.1 (category 1) to 2.HC (Hors Categorie; English: beyond categorization).

 Stages and results

 Prologue: San Francisco

 The Prologue was an individual time trial held Sunday, February 18, 2007, in San Francisco.
 Native Californian and last year's prologue champion Levi Leipheimer edged out Colorado's Jason Donald from and former NCAA Road Champion Benjamin Jacques-Maynes.